Throughout my 20s, it’s fair to say that I partied hard.

 Furthermore, the idea of parenting while having even one glass of wine scared me.
 With zero tolerance, if I chose to have a drink over dinner, I wondered if something were to go wrong (a slip in the bath, choking), would I be able to react as quickly as I would if I were stone cold sober?

-I’d given up alcohol initially as that’s simply what pregnant women do, and then as a breastfeeding mum, especially in the early days of demand feeding, having a drink just wasn’t something I could or even felt like doing.
+I’d given up alcohol initially as that’s simply what pregnant women do, and then as a breastfeeding mum, especially in the early days of demand feeding.

 Now though, I knew that drinking – even if it was just one glass of wine on the odd night – didn’t serve a purpose in my new life as a mum.